 None.
-The book is entirely positive and focused on creative play.
+The book is entirely secular and focuses on a fantastical character in a lighthearted domestic situation.

 Your experience helps other parents find the right book.